What is Facilitation?

 Content

-Group Discussions- often useful for addressing skills gaps.
+Group Discussions - Often useful for addressing skills gaps.
 Grouping people with different experiences allows an exchange of new ideas and fresh perspective.

-Group Discussions- often useful for addressing skills gaps.
+Group Discussions - Often useful for addressing skills gaps.
 Grouping people with different experiences allows an exchange of new ideas and fresh perspective.

 Content

-Online Learning - can be an individual online course or group online training.
+Online Learning - Can be an individual online course or group online training.
 This can be both synchronous or asynchronous.

-Online Learning- can be an individual online course or group online training.
+Online Learning - Can be an individual online course or group online training.
 This can be both synchronous or asynchronous.

 Content